Comparing Charge Card Offers

 While charge cards have some definite advantages, there are a few reasons why they may not be right for you.
 You have to weigh the advantages with the downsides to these cards:

-Charge cards are right for people who are organized, might need the convenience of no preset limit and superior benefits.
+Business charge cards and credit cards each have their advantages, but in general, you'll want to review the rewards, compare the perks against the annual fee, check your monthly spend and total up your business cash flow.
+Charge cards are right for people who are organized and might need the convenience of no preset limit and superior benefits.
 Here are people who might benefit from having a charge card: